-*press trip* Moldova wine and wineries
+*press trip* Republic of Moldova wineries

 The country has a fragmented relief with low hills, sunny plateaus and plains, crossed by a lot of streams which flow into the two big rivers, Prut and Dniester.
 The climate of Moldova is moderately continental with influences from the Black Sea.
 The agricultural and picturesque countryside proposes various attractions for individual tourists wishing to stay in the middle of the nature.

-Moldova wineries – The Wine Road of Moldova
+Wine Road of Moldova

 Moldova is famous for its wines and wineries.
 Although the country has a very small area there are about 112 thousand hectares vineyard planted in 4 historical wine regions: Valul lui Traian (south west), Stefan Voda (south east), Codru (center), and Balti (North); first three are destined for the production of wines with protected geographic indication.